 The school district expects you to keep the line between your professional life and your personal life clearly drawn at all times.
 There is no reason why this cannot be done, even in light of the proliferation of social networking sites.
 All that is required is some forethought before using social networking for both your professional and personal life, to be sure that these lines never become blurred.
-For example, if the district does not maintain a web portal for staff to communicate outside of school hours as necessary with students and families, and an educator wishes to establish a Facebook or personal email account account through which he or she will communicate with students, he or she should establish a Facebook identity and email identity that is separate from his/her "personal" Facebook identity or personal email account.
-Advance approval to create such an account should be obtained from the responsible school principal.
+Advance approval to create a school/class social network account should be obtained from the responsible school principal.
 The School Principal will notify the Superintendent of any such requests.
-Once approval is obtained, the educator should only use his/her educational Facebook account or educational email account to communicate with students and/or parents and guardians on matters directly related to education.
-The "friends" associated with such educational Facebook account should only be members of the educational community, such as administrators, teachers, students, and parents of such students.
+Once approval is obtained, the educator should only use his/her educational social networking account to communicate with students and/or parents and guardians on matters directly related to education.
+The "friends" associated with such educational social networking account should only be members of the educational community, such as administrators, teachers, students, and parents of such students.
 It is required that teachers will reject "Friend" requests from individuals who do not fit into any of these categories.

 At all times, and in the use of any form of communications, staff members will always adhere to student privacy rights and the rights of employees to have their personnel and medical information kept confidential.
 Information that is protected by law from disclosure to third parties will not be communicated online in a way that unreasonably exposes such information to retrieval by those third parties.
-For example, through an educational Facebook account, a teacher may not post confidential student information on the "wall,", the "information" section, or through any part of that Facebook account that would be accessible to other of the Teacher's Facebook "friends" associated with that account.
-If a teacher wishes to communicate privately with a student through the educational Facebook account, such communication shall be conveyed only through the private email/message feature of Facebook, so that only the student may view the message and respond to it.
+For example, through an educational social networking account, a teacher may not post confidential student information on the "wall,", the "information" section, or through any part of the social networking account that could be accessible by other "friends" associated with that account.
+If a teacher wishes to communicate privately with a student through the educational social networking account, such communication shall be conveyed only through the private email/message feature of the social networking account, so that only the student may view the message and respond to it.

-Teachers are encouraged to communicate with students and parents on educational matters only, and only through school-based resources, such as school-provided email or wed portal accounts.
+Teachers are encouraged to communicate with students and parents on educational matters only, and only through school-based resources, such as school-provided email or web portal accounts.
 It should be noted that, just because a teacher uses his/her personal email as opposed to a school email account, this does not shield such email from the provisions of the public records law or from discovery in litigation.
 It only prevents the archiving of such messages through the school district's automatic email archiving system.
 We again remind teachers that information sent or received by them, even through personal email or social network accounts, that are related to their capacity as a school employee, are still subject to public records retention, exemption and disclosure requirements.

-If a teacher conveys school-related messages to students and parents on his/her private account, he/she should save such email or any communication conveyed through a social networking site, or print and save a paper copy of such email or other online communication, and file it, and safeguard its privacy, as he/she would any other document concerning that student.
+If a teacher conveys school-related messages to students and parents/guardians on his/her private account, he/she should save such email or any communication conveyed through a social networking site, or print and save a paper copy of such email or other online communication, and file it, and safeguard its privacy, as he/she would any other document concerning that student.
 The teacher should forward copies of any such emails or online communications to his or her school based email account so that it can be properly retained and archived in compliance with the requirements of the public records law.
 Any document created or received by a public employee in his or her capacity as such is subject to retention, and perhaps disclosure under the public records law.